zzz0906/LeetCode/2021_Dec/Readme.md

 we build the graph and start from the nodes and we do not traverse the same node twice.

 yep, ac.
 And when we reach zero, we return all the dfs stack.

+## 416. Partition Equal Subset Sum

+done before. the problem only need to divide the array into two subset.

+* 1 <= nums.length <= 200
+* 1 <= nums[i] <= 100

+the sum can be treated as the index of array. we can use f[sum - i] | f[i] to update the f[i]

+## 938. Range Sum of BST

+Given the root node of a binary search tree and two integers low and high, return the sum of values of all nodes with a value in the inclusive range [low, high].

+dfs and determine whether the sum is between the range sum?